mvw123/EMF_Sensor/README.md

-EMF_Sensor [NOT TESTED YET]
+EMF_Sensor
 ==========
 Brief
 -----
 This is an open hardware design for an EMF sensor and transmitter circuit (sometimes known as an ELF sensor or warbler or a tone generator and detector or wire follower) which can be used to send a 2kHz audible tone down a wire with the transmitter and sense the presence of the wire with the receiver.
-Its uses are for hidden wire and wire boundary detection.
+It's main uses are for hidden wire and wire boundary detection.

-This is NOT for connection to live mains or hazardous voltages - there are no safety caps or barriers in the circuit.
+This is NOT for connection to LIVE mains or hazardous voltages - there are no safety caps or barriers in the circuit.

 The circuit is created with Ki-CAD, an open source EDA tool for schematic capture and PCB layout.
 There are two boards in the design seperated by a snap off region.
 One for the transmitter, one for the receiver.
 The design should be battery powered from a 9v battery for each board.